QueryClick/lunch-and-learn/session-one/README.md

 It is common in software development to write code synchronously.
 Synchronous code is coordinated in time.
 Each line will be executed from top to bottom, and each line will have to finish executing before the next one can start.
 Sometimes synchronous code is the only valuable option.
 However, imagine if one of your lines of code could take a few seconds to finish executing... this could make a user have to wait for something to finish before seeing something else.
 This isn't good.
 This is where asynchronous programming comes in!
 Asynchronous still executes line by line, but rather than waiting for the line to finish, it will pass the line of code to the event loop, and then will use an implicit `Promise` to return its result.
 This would allow for the rest of the application to continue without being blocked.

 We humans typically perform tasks asynchronously to be a little more efficient.
-Let's look at another, real-life exmaple:
+Let's look at another, real-life example:

 It's dinner time!
 You are cooking tomato pasta tonight.
 We know that the pasta takes 20 minutes to cook, and that the sauce takes 10 minutes to prepare and 10 minutes to cook.